 - Continuing to offer video visits, where appropriate.

 We need your help to prevent the spread of illness, conserve resources and protect our healthcare workforce.
-If you have current symptoms of cold or flu (including cough, fever, sore throat, vomiting, runny nose or shortness of breath); exposure to someone suspected or confirmed to have COVID-19; or you have been instructed by a public health official to monitor your symptoms, please call us before coming in.
-Our goal is to make sure we are doing everything we can to limit community exposure, and that all our patients who need care can get it, safely.
+If you have COVID-19 symptoms (including cough, fever, sore throat, runny nose, shortness of breath, chills with or without repeated shaking, muscle pain or new loss of taste or sense of smell) or have been in close contact with someone confirmed to have COVID-19, please call us before coming in.
+Our goal is to make sure we are doing everything we can to limit the spread of disease, and that all our patients who need care can get it as safely as possible.

 Here are more resources for information on COVID-19:

 - Frequently Asked Questions: COVID-19 and Pregnancy (WHA)